netgen/NetgenRemoteMediaBundle/docs/UPGRADE.md

  * `RemoteResource` object's constructor has been set to private; now it's possible to instantiate it through two available static methods and both methods are taking care that resource ID is not empty (as empty value is not valid anymore): they will throw an `InvalidArgumentException` if this parameter is missing:
     * `public static function createFromParameters(array $parameters): self`
     * `public static function createFromCloudinaryResponse(array $response): self`
+ * The bundle was using eZ's `ezpublish.cache_pool` cache pool for caching while it was depending on eZ.
+Now it requires cache pool to be provided in order to work.
+See [Install instructions](INSTALL.md) for more info.
+ * Paramter for cache TTL `netgen_remote_media.cloudinary.cache_ttl` has been removed in favour of semantic configuration for cache.
+See [Install instructions](INSTALL.md) for more info.